odemolliens/react-native-netwatch/README.md

 ## Features

-- Log react-native networks requests on iOS and Android
+- Log network requests coming from React Native side
-- Log native networks requests on iOS and Android
+- Log network requests coming from the native side (iOS and Android) (optional)
-- Log redux-actions on iOS and Android
+- Log Redux actions (optional)
-- Individually view detaisl of each requests
+- View details of each request/action
 - Export list of requests/actions in CSV
-- Copy URl or response
+- Shake the device to display the tool

-## Screenshots
+## Example app

 <p float="left" align="center">